aristanetworks/avd/ansible_collections/arista/avd/examples/single-dc-l3ls/README.md

         dc1-leaf1c:
           id: 1
           mgmt_ip: 172.16.1.151/24
-          uplink_switch_interfaces:
-            - Ethernet8
-            - Ethernet8

     DC1_L2_LEAF2:
       uplink_switches: ['dc1-leaf2a', 'dc1-leaf2b']
       nodes:
         dc1-leaf2c:
-          id: 2
+          id: 1
           mgmt_ip: 172.16.1.152/24
-          uplink_switch_interfaces:
-            - Ethernet8
-            - Ethernet8
 ```

-As should be clear, an L2 leaf switch is much simpler than an L3 switch.
+As should be clear, a L2 leaf switch is much simpler than a L3 switch.
 Hence there are fewer settings to define.

+!!! note
+    The `id:` is set to `1` on both `dc1-leaf1c` and `dc1-leaf2c` on purpose.
+This is a workaround to ensure that the `default_interfaces` specificied in FABRIC.yml works correctly with the topology used in this example.
+Future versions of AVD will remove the need for this workaround.

 ## Specifying network services (VRFs and VLANs) in the EVPN/VXLAN fabric